han190/PE-Fortran/README.md

 # Yet another Project Euler solutions...

 [Project Euler](https://projecteuler.net/about) is a problem set.
-I solve PE problems to polish my Fortran skills, expand my math knowledge base and most importantly FOR FUN :smiley:.
+I solve PE problems to polish my Fortran skills, expand my math knowledge base and most importantly FOR FUN.
 If you are looking for the same things, check it out!

 ## Getting Started